-Director: Craig Pettinati
+Directed by Craig Pettinati

-Audition notes: please prepare 32 bars of a song in the style of the show.
+For all roles, please prepare 32 bars of a song in the style of the show.
 Piano accompaniment will be provided.

-Sky Masterson Male, E5-B3, 30-45: A charming but self-assured gambler.
+Sky Masterson, Male, E5-B3, 30-45: A charming but self-assured gambler.
 Sky is able to adapt to any situation but ready to reel off prepared anecdotes regarding his view of the world.
 Despite his failings, Sky is immensely likeable and oozes style.
 Songs: I’ll Know, My Time of Day, I’ve Never Been, Luck be a Lady, Happy Ending

 Nathan Detroit, Male, F5-D4, 35-45: A good-hearted gambler and craps game organizer who could never hit the bigtime.
 He loves Adelaide, but cannot quit his gambling ways.
 A broke schemer with unwitting ways.
 Songs: The Oldest Established, Sue Me, Happy Ending